HumanSignal/label-studio/docs/source/guide/storage.md

 7. Adjust the remaining optional parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
     - In the **Account Name** field, specify the account name for the Azure storage.
 You can also set this field as an environment variable,`AZURE_BLOB_ACCOUNT_NAME`.
     - In the **Account Key** field, specify the secret key to access the storage account.
 You can also set this field as an environment variable,`AZURE_BLOB_ACCOUNT_KEY`.
+    - Alternatively, if you do not have the Account Key, the **SAS Token** field specifically allows for authentication using the SharedAccessSignature for the given container.
+It may alsos be set as an environmental variable `AZURE_BLOB_SAS_TOKEN`.
     - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling, for example `azure-blob://container-name/image.jpg`.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
     - Choose whether to disable **Use pre-signed URLs**, or [shared access signatures](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature).
 For example, if you host Label Studio in the same network as your storage containers, you can disable presigned URLs and have direct access to the storage.
     - Adjust the counter for how many minutes the shared access signatures are valid.